elizabethdaly/data-analysis-project/README.md

 - The lowest average tip is left by female smokers dining alone (mean = $1.00 , count = 1).
 - The largest group is male non-smokers in a party of 2 (mean = $2.55, count = 57).

-**4.2.1 sex, smoker, and day**
+#### 4.2.1 sex, smoker, and day

 We then used a pivot_table to calculate averages of tip over sex, smoker and day variables.
-I won't include the table itself, just the main results we are interested in, namely:
+I won't include the table itself here, just the main results we are interested in, namely:
 - The largest average tip is left by male smokers on Sundays (mean = $3.52 , count = 15).
-- The lowest average tip is left by female non-smokers on Thursdays (mean =$2.46V, count = 25).
+- The lowest average tip is left by female non-smokers on Thursdays (mean =$2.46, count = 25).
 - The largest group is male non-smokers on Sundays (mean = $3.12, count = 43).

-**4.2.1 sex, smoker, day, time and size**
+#### 4.2.1 sex, smoker, day, time and size

 Rather than continuing on trying to find meaningful combinations of variables to use, I finally realised that I could make a pivot table summarizing tip averages over five other variables.
 The table is huge and not easy to read, but the main findings are:
 - The highest average tip comes from male non-smokers at lunch on Thursday in a party of six (mean = $6.70 , count = 1).
 - The lowest average tip is left by female smokers (and non-smokers) dining alone at dinner on Saturdays (mean = $1.00 , count = 1 each).
 - The largest group is male, non-smokers, dining with one other person at dinner on Sundays (mean = $2.59, count = 22).
 The average tip left by this group is very similar to the average tip for the whole data set, $2.99.

 ### 4.3 Does the amount spent depend on party size? <a name="sec4p3"></a>
 We will now look for any relationships between the tip or total bill amounts and the dining party size.
 Below is a plot of the total bill versus party size, with data clumped along the y axis at each party size integer value.
 We first calculate the correlation matrix and resulting R<sup>2</sup> for total bill and party size;  R<sup>2</sup> = 0.358 so there is a weak linear relationship there.
-The total bill does increase as party size increases.
+The total bill does increase as party size increases, as you would kind of expect.

 ![TotalBill_size](images/TotalBill_Size.png)